kraig-hebert/chess-position-tool/roadmap.md

 - ✓ Each side must have exactly one king
 - ✓ No pawns can be on first/last rank
 - ✓ Each piece type cannot exceed its initial count (8 pawns, 2 bishops, etc.)
+- ✓ Check for illegal positions where non-moving side's king is in check
+- ✓ Allow promoted pieces (more than standard piece counts)
 - ✓ Show error message if position is invalid

 ## 2. Color Selection for Next Move